 Time for a road trip!
 FOOD.
 GHOSTS.
 CHICAGO.
 What could be better?
 I have always had a fascination with the paranormal, and I love attending paranormal events, so when I saw an event on Facebook advertising a ghost tour – I had to go!
 Plus, I only live about 5 hours from Chicago.
 The tour was on a bus and included lunch.
 It was scheduled from 10 AM – 4 PM.

 My family and I stayed in a suburb of Chicago.
 We drove to a train station near the hotel (the station was only about 10 minutes away) to take the “L” transit system into the city.
 Our tour departed from the Congress Hotel at 9:45 AM.
 We got on the 8:15 AM train.
-It was pretty easy to walk from our train stop to the Congress hotel.
+It was an easy to walk from our train stop to the Congress hotel.
 Once we had checked in, we realized we had the same tour guides that we had around 12 years ago!
 When I was little, I was interested in ghosts, so my mother took me on a ghost tour in Chicago for a summer vacation.

 The first stop of the tour was to view a plaque representing the Battle of Fort Dearborn.
 It’s said that the area is haunted by the ghosts of the killed frontiersman.
 I found it interesting that this was the only place to have a plaque or landmark that told the history of what had happened.

 The second spot on the tour was the school where Bobby Franks, the 14-year-old victim of Leopold and Loeb, had attended.
 Down the street from the school is where they stopped the car and murdered Bobby with a hammer and chisel.
 There were other places I would’ve liked to have seen beyond the schoolhouse from this tragic event, but it was interesting nonetheless.